jimjatt1999/Anki-Story-Generator/README.md

 # Anki-Story-Generator
 Fuelled by a blend of laziness and creativity, this Anki add-on swaps dull card reviews for captivating tales.
 Using OpenAI's GPT-3/GPT-4, it crafts stories in Japanese with your due cards.
 Learn and be entertained, all in one go.
-Because why yawn when you can be enthralled, yeah?
+Because why yawn when you can be entertained.

 ## Table of Contents
 1. [Installation](#installation)